Onkar404/Inference_Engines/README.md

- <<< Single Head >>> Simple inference engine is a simple kv cache enabled inference engine made particularly for model which is from file  model.py (12 layer transformer block llm)
+ Simple inference engine is a simple kv cache enabled inference engine made particularly for model which is from file  model.py (12 layer transformer block llm)